 "I think unconscious bias is one of the hardest things to get at.
 My favorite example is the symphony orchestra.
 When I was growing up, there were no women in orchestras.
 Auditioners thought they could tell the difference between a woman playing and a man.
 Some intelligent person devised a simple solution: Drop a curtain between the auditioners and the people trying out.
 And lo and behold, women began to get jobs in symphony orchestras."

 Perhaps it is human nature for us to see things in our own way and frame our lives around those narrow views but that does not mean we are meant to stay with that same tunnel vision.

 We are meant to have a wider view of life and the possibilities that this world has to offer.
 I believe that we are each made differently for this very purpose.
 To show that life is full of diverse and beautiful options with an array of human experiences and it is our job to do our best to remove our personal lenses and see humanity for its glorious creation.

-Supreme Justice Ruth Bader Ginsburg is helping us do that and has been doing that her whole life.
+Supreme Justice Ruth Bader Ginsburg has helped us to do that and did that her whole life.
 Of course there will be differences and beliefs we don't agree on, but if we try and see things differently and open our minds we just might see more than we think.

 We can achieve what we set our minds to through hard work, persistence, and determination; goals are powerful.
 Education can help us to see and appreciate what the world has to offer.